-That's not particularly a bad thing, but sometimes they get shoved into the back of the refrigerator and I discover them a few weeks later with strange little green stuff growing on them.
+That's not particularly a bad thing, but sometimes the containers get shoved into the back of the refrigerator and we discover them a few weeks later with strange little green stuff growing on them.
 I really do feel bad about wasting food when that happens.

 I'm not usually a big fan of feta, but it completes this plate-full of goodness, adding a little saltiness to the sweet sauce.
 On top of tasting great, it's really a fairly healthy meal.

-- 2 tbsp olive oil
+- 2 tablespoon olive oil

-- 1 tsp minced garlic
+- 1 teaspoon minced garlic

-- 1/2 lb boneless , skinless chicken breast - cut into cubes
+- ½ lb boneless, , skinless chicken breast - cut into cubes

 - 1 (14.5 oz) can diced Italian tomatoes

-- 1/2 tsp basil
+- ½ teaspoon basil

-- 1/2 tsp oregano
+- ½ teaspoon oregano

-- 1/4 C sliced black olives
+- ¼ C sliced black olives

-- 1/3 C crumbled feta cheese
+- ⅓ C crumbled feta cheese

-- 4 oz penne pasta, cooked
+- 4 oz penne pasta, , cooked

-In a skillet, saute garlic in oil over medium heat for about 1 minute.
+- While pasta is cooking, in a skillet, saute garlic in oil over medium heat for about 1 minute.
 Add the cubed chicken and cook over medium-high for 6-7 minutes until chicken is done and lightly browned.

 - Cover and let stand about 5 minutes.
 Serve immediately over hot cooked pasta.
 Serve with fresh crusty bread.